What Is a Text Bomb? How Text Bombing Works and How to Protect Yourself

 1. Enable SMS filters and blocking tools

-• Many newer smartphones have built-in spam filters you can activate in your settings.
+• Activate built-in spam filters available in your smartphone's messaging settings.

 • Download reputable third-party security apps that identify and block spam or suspicious texts.